-Sandra Gering Gallery is pleased to present French artist Xavier Veilhan's fifth solo exhibition at the gallery an installation titled Keep The Brown.
+Sandra Gering Gallery is pleased to present French artist Xavier Veilhan's sixth solo exhibition at the gallery, Mobile, from 25 October 3 December 2005.